Get 3 Days Free Here

 (No payment info required)

 Trust Zone is a Seychelles-based VPN service that offers a basic, minimal VPN at a competitive price.
 For this new and updated TrustZone VPN review, I put the VPN through a barrage of tests to see how it performed.
 Overall the results were pretty good, but Trust.Zone still has some shortcomings.

-Fortunately, Trust.Zone offers a free trial on their website here, as well as a 10 day refund window on paid plans.
-The free trial is completely risk-free and no payment information is required.
+Fortunately, Trust.Zone offers an option to test out the VPN for free on their website here, as well as a 10 day refund window on paid plans.

 Now let’s examine the test results for this Trust Zone VPN review.

 - Good leak protection settings

 - P2P torrents allowed

 - Dedicated IP addresses are available

 - No custom VPN clients for Mac OS (but still supported)

 Trust.Zone Discount: You can now get an exclusive 10% discount on any Trust.Zone VPN subscription.
 Simply enter this coupon code: RESTOREPRIVACY10